SCM integrations

 10. Select Install & Authorize.

-Your GitHub account is connected to the platform and listed in Configurations Integrations.
+Your GitHub account is now connected to CloudBees platform and appear in Configurations Integrations.

 GitHub App permission change requests